krancour/brignext/PROPOSAL.md

 Usability issues and security risks notwithstanding, persisting Brigade projects as `Secret` resources seems sensible.
 Yet, projects are not the only Brigade objects that are backed by a Kubernetes resources.
-Like projects, events are backed by `Secret` resources.
-(This is discussed in more detail in the next section.) _Workers_ that process those events, as well as the _jobs_ those workers may fan out to, are backed by the Kubernetes pods in which they were executed.
+Like projects, events are backed by `Secret` resources. _Workers_ that process those events, as well as the _jobs_ those workers may fan out to, are backed by the Kubernetes pods in which they were executed.

 A worker or job's logs are found nowhere except within the corresponding pod.
-CLI commands such as `brig logs` merely retrieve those logs via the Kubernetes API.
+CLI commands such as `brig build logs` merely retrieve those logs via the Kubernetes API.
 Even a worker or job's state is determined solely by the corresponding pod's state, and a worker or job's very existence is coupled to the existence of the corresponding pod.
 Should a pod be deleted, all record of the corresponding worker or job is deleted with it.

 The above is especially problematic when considering the array of circumstances beyond any user's control in which a pod might be deleted.
 If the Kubernetes